cocoJ-P/cocoJ-P.github.io/_projects/DDDA.md

 ---
 layout: page
-title: Pelton Turbine Parametric Modeling Tool
+title: DDDA
-description: A MATLAB GUI tool for parametric modeling of Pelton turbines using Bézier curves.
+description: This project is a collaboration under the supervision of Anlab.
-img: assets/img/peltonCover.png
+img:
 importance: 1
-category: completed
+category: co-op
 ---

 Every project has a beautiful feature showcase page.